Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

+**2021-02-23** | **09:00**

+- REMOVED old signup/login section and replaced with OKTA.
+- FIXED OKTA.
+OKTA now works properly and the user can sign in with OKTA.
+- User email that signed in is shown once the user signs in
+- Moved pictures out of folder because they couldn't be read on GitHub pages.
+It now works properly.
+- Cleaned up css files and moved media queries into an separate css file (media-querys.css)
+- Added customized css to okta login widget.

+  **_ISSUES/TO-DO_**

+  - I need to get API to the login section.
+This is what is left to do on this project.

 **2021-02-21** | **10:00**

 - Made login AND register section work.
 It requires alot of fixes and there are a few bugs (see issues log below).